zcaudate-me/sigmund/README.md

      [sigmund "0.1.0"]

+Sigmund comes with included with native dependencies for MacOSX and Windows.
+Linux users will have to compile the native binaries and follow the intructions here: https://github.com/zcaudate/sigar-native-deps

 ## Usage

 The methods are pretty straight forward and comes with documentated code.
 Sigar itself has a few incomplete functionalities depending upon the platform that it is running.
 However, it adds alot more functionality than what the JMX provides.
 Below is a pretty comphrehensive summary of methods run on my machine, it give a good indication of the usefulness of the tool for system diagnosis.